Bounds on the conditional and average treatment effect with unobserved confounding factors: Bounds on the Average Treatment Effect

-Importantly, we can extend our bounds to create a confidence set for $\tau = \E[Y(1)-Y(0)]$.
+Importantly, our bounds define a confidence set for $\tau = \E[Y(1)-Y(0)]$.
 The same approach as in Section~\ref{sec:cate-sensitivity}, but up-weighting large values of $Y(1)$ and small values of $Y(0)$, provides an estimate $\what{\tau}^+$ of $\tau^+$ that upper bounds the ATE.
 The limiting distribution of $\what{\tau}^+$ is also normal.
 With these estimators, we may construct a confidence interval for the ATE,